Everybody uses email, but not everybody is malware savvy. Logically, email has become a favorite attack vector of malicious users.

-As you might imagine, one of the most important, basic ways that you can lock down your email account is to ensure that your password is sufficiently strong.
-Too often, breach statistics (and similar data sets) reveal that passwords are still overwhelmingly insecure.
-Pet names, birthdays and anniversaries, and favorite sports teams are used as passwords far more than they should be, as are common keyboard patterns, like qwerty, asdf, and the like.
-Some minimal social engineering could very easily provide someone with access to an email account they have no business being in.
+As you might imagine, one of the simplest ways that you can lock down your email account is to make your password sufficiently strong.
+Too often, breach statistics reveal that passwords are overwhelmingly weak.
+Pet names, birthdays, and favorite sports teams are ridiculously common, as are simple keyboard patterns, like qwerty, asdf, and the like.
+Hackers could access these email accounts with minimal research.

-To counter this, avoid the temptation to resort to formulaic, easy-to-guess password systems – like, for instance, smushing your alma mater’s mascot together with the number of your childhood home.
-Again, these password conventions are the first things that a cybercriminal will try if they want to get into your email account.
-Instead, do your best to rely on an as-random-as-possible string of numbers and letters – creating a different one for each of your accounts.
-This will ensure that your passwords are as strong as possible with the added benefit of protecting the rest of your accounts if one of your passwords is discovered.
+Avoid using formulaic, easy-to-guess password systems, like, for instance, combining your alma mater’s mascot with the number of your childhood home.
+These password conventions are the first things that a cybercriminal will try.
+Instead, rely on an as-random-as-possible string of numbers and letters, creating a different one for each of your accounts.
+This will give you the strongest possible passwords, and protects the rest of your accounts if one of your passwords gets cracked.

-Of course, for the sake of pragmatism, is it totally realistic to remember a completely random string of alphanumeric characters for everything that requires a password?
-For many, it isn’t.
-That’s why many resort to using, rather than a password, a passphrase.
-A passphrase takes a sentence memorable to the individual and turns it into a mnemonic device.
-So, a fan of films by Rob Reiner could take a line from one of his works and create a password from it, like “uRdBS” or “HFSTC” from The Princess Bride, or “UCHTT” from A Few Good Men.
+Of course, is it possible to remember a completely random string of alphanumeric characters for everything that requires a password?
+Try using a passphrase to generate your password.
+A passphrase uses a sentence memorable to you as a mnemonic device.
+So, a fan of films by Rob Reiner could take a line from one of his works and create a password from it, like “uRdBS,” or “UCHTT” from A Few Good Men.

 Once you’ve accessed your email, there are a few ways that you can avoid putting yourself at risk.
-One very important way is to avoid the links in email unless you have verified that they do, in fact, go to (and come from) where they appear to.
+One very important way is to avoid clicking links in email unless you have verified that they are what they seem.

-First, where will the included link direct you?
-Links can be tricky things, which makes them a favorite of cybercriminals to use in emails.
-If the link is attached to text, you should hover over it and peek at the status bar that pops up before clicking on it.
-While the text might say that it brings you to the sender’s official webpage, the link could very well actually direct you to a domain that uploads a virus into your system.
-If the status bar says that you will be directed to someplace that doesn’t look quite right, skip the link.
+Check where the included link directs you.
+Links can be labels for anything, which makes them a favorite of cybercriminals to use in emails.
+If the link is attached to text, hover over it and read the status bar that pops up before clicking.
+The text might say that it brings you to the sender’s official webpage, but the link might actually direct you to a domain that uploads a virus into your system.
+If the status bar doesn’t look quite right, skip the link.

-You also shouldn’t blindly open an email that hasn’t come from a known or verified source, and even that can now be dangerous.
-There is a tactic that can be used to great effect as a way to snare even the most cybersecurity-mindful targets called email spoofing.
-As its name suggests, email spoofing is the act of forging an email’s header so that it appears to have come from someone else, likely someone trusted enough that the email will be opened, read, and interacted with.
+You really shouldn’t open any unverified email; even that can be dangerous.
+Enter email spoofing, the act of forging an email’s header so that it appears to come from someone else; someone trusted enough that the email will be opened, read, and interacted with.
 Of course, you may be suspicious if the email’s subject line seems unusual for, say, your mother.

-As a result, it is best to verify the email with the cited sender whenever possible, through a different means of communication.
-Whether that means a quick phone call or instant message before you open the email, it is better to be safe than it is to be sorry.
+Verify such emails with the sender whenever possible, through a different means of communication.
+Whether that means a quick phone call or instant message before you open the email, it’s better to be safe than sorry.